1. People seeking asylum and refugees—who's who?

 - Children in the UK asylum system contribute very positively to schools across the country.
 This in turn enables more successful integration of families into local communities

 - Since 2005 most people recognised as refugees are only given permission to stay in the UK for five years.
-This makes it difficult for them to make decisions about their future, to find work and make definite plans for their life in the UK
+This makes it difficult for them to make decisions about their future, to find work and make definite plans for their life in the UK.

-Asylum seekers and refugees do not get large handouts from the state
+6. People seeking asylum do not get large handouts from the state

 - BMA/Refugee Council refugee doctor database, 4 June 2008